JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 The M2Mqtt library provides the main class `MqttClient` that represents the MQTT client to connect to a broker.
 You can connect to the broker by providing its IP address or hostname and optionally some parameters related to MQTT protocol.

-After connecting to the broker you can use the `Publish()` method to publish a message to a topic and `Subscribe()` method to subscribe to a topic and receive messages published on it.
+After connecting to the broker, use the `Publish()` method to publish a message to a topic and `Subscribe()` method to subscribe to a topic and receive messages published on it.

-The `MqttClient` class is events based so that you receive an event when a message is published to a topic you subscribed to.
-You can receive events when message publishing is complete, you have subscribed or unsubscribed to a topic.
+The `MqttClient` class is event-based, you receive an event when a message is published to a topic you subscribed to.
+You can receive events when message publishing is complete, and when subscribing or unsubscribing to topics.

-Following an example of client subscriber to a topic :
+Following is an example of client subscribing to a topic:

 ```csharp
 string MQTT_BROKER_ADDRESS = "192.168.1.2";